Rich-Harris/phonograph/README.md

 /*        PROPERTIES        */
 /* ------------------------ */

+clip.buffered;
+// How many bytes have been buffered

 clip.canplaythrough;
 // Whether or not Phonograph estimates that the clip can be played
 // all the way through (i.e. all the data will download before the